 Visiting Florence - The Uffizi Queue

-Read the guide books, and they’ll tell you the Uffizi Gallery is regarded as a "must see".
+All the guidebooks will tell you the Uffizi Gallery is a "must see".
 But if you have only a few days in Florence, do your research before you decide whether the time it takes to get through the gallery's doors is really worth it.

 On our last European holiday, we spent hours in the Louvre (in Paris ) and the Prado (in Madrid) and could easily have spent another day in either of them - but we were left wondering why we’d bothered to queue for nearly 3 hours to get into the Uffizi, because it was such a let-down.
 It's not that we’re philistines, by any means - my husband is a history buff with a special interest in Italian art, and even he was disappointed.

 When you arrive outside the Uffizi, you'll see two queues.
 The shorter one is for people who have booked in advance, who naturally get priority - but that means they may still queue for an hour or so.